Multi-store gift cards that are safe from retailers going bust

 Do you want to save this article to read later?
 You need to be signed in for this feature

-Woolworths, Jessops, Comet, JJB Sports – just some of the retailers to go bust in recent years.
+Some big high street names, including Woolworths, Jessops and Comet, have gone bust in recent years.
 Many of these stopped taking gift cards either for good or while they struggled with the early stages of going into administration.

 The One4All gift card is one possible solution, although it comes with catches.